multitudes/oldmultitudes.github.io/_posts/2019-04-09-Everything about Swift playgrounds.markdown

 Anything you want to use as your main playground source should be marked as Public.
 A great example of things to put into the sources folder is helper code such as classes or extensions that are outside of the main playground.

+This is the example from WWDC2018 in the session "Making the most out of your playgrounds"

+It took me two days to understand how to put the MyView class into the sources folder.
+And this thanks to [StackOverflow as below][2]

 ### Adding other resources

 Playgrounds can also contain other resources.